shivasiddharth/GassistPi/README.md

 **12. RSS Feed streaming.**
 **13. Control of Kodi or Kodi Integration**.
 **14. Streaming music from Google Play Music (It is computationally intensive so actions added only for Pi3 and Pi2).**
-**15. Casting of YouTube Videos to Chromecast and chromecast media control by voice.**
+**15. Casting of YouTube Videos to Chromecast and Chromecast media control by voice.**
-**16. Voice control of Radio/YouTube Streams/Google Music volume levels.**
+**16. Voice control of Radio/Google Music volume levels.**

 *******************************************************************************************************************************